Service level objectives (SLOs)

 The graphs at the top of the page display the SLO attainment and Error budget status.
 A graph about the SLI metric associated with this SLO is also displayed.

-To further triage an SLO that is not meeting its goal, choose the service name or operation name associated with that SLO.
+To further triage an SLO that is not meeting its goal, choose the service name, operation name, or dependency name associated with that SLO.
 You are taken to the details page where you can triage further.
 For more information, see View detailed service activity and operational health with the service detail page.

 To change the time range of the charts and tables on the page, choose a new time range near the top of the screen.